djangonaut-space/program/djangonauts.md

 ## Welcome and Summary

 Welcome prospective Djangonaut!
-This is a group mentoring program where individuals will work self-paced in a semi-structured learning environment over the course of three months.
+This is an 8-week group mentoring program where individuals will work self-paced in a semi-structured learning environment.

 Want to be involved in the future direction of Django?
 Confidently vote on proposals?
 This could be a great way to launch your Django contribution career! :rocket:

-During the three-month period, you will work to level up your Django contributions along with peers who have the same goal.
+During the 8-week period, you will work to level up your Django contributions along with peers who have the same goal.
 This cohort will include Navigators who have specialised knowledge and experience.
 Think of them as pilots guiding you through the Django universe. :stars:

-At the end of the three-month period, you will have a number of contributions credited to your name, be will integrated into the Django contributor community, and have an understanding as to what comes next! :muscle:
+At the end of the 8-week period, you will have a number of contributions credited to your name, be integrated into the Django contributor community, and have an understanding as to what comes next! :muscle:

 **Important Note**